cjavilla-stripe/checkout-workshop/steps/02-flavor-selection.md

 neighbor.
 They want variety!

 When starting out in beta, you didn't even have a website, so you kept it simple and used PaymentLinks.
-It's killing Cherry and my sister that customer's can't pick more flavors, tho.
+It's killing Cherry and your sister that customer's can't pick more flavors, tho.

-There's a jira ticket sitting in my inbox to add "flavor selection" to the site.
+There's a jira ticket sitting in your inbox to add "flavor selection" to the site.

-(Who am I kidding, you can't afford jira yet, it's just a text from my sister, but damn it feels like a jira ticket.)
+(Who am I kidding, you can't afford jira yet, it's just a text from your sister, but damn it feels like a jira ticket.)

 ## Actions

 Update the UI so that it keeps track of several requested flavors 🍨 in a "box."
+At the end of this section, you should just have a way to keep track of how many pints of each flavor the customer wants to buy.
+No need to actually charge them, yet.

 Ideas for storing cart state: